Delve.ai

 • There should be measurable differences between two segments.

-• Target audience must be receptive to marketing messages.
+• The target audience must be receptive to marketing messages.

 • Focus on delivering distinct benefits tailored to each segment.

-Segmentation, targeting, and positioning empowers you to optimize your marketing efforts and create a messaging strategy that will drive more sales and revenue.
+You can collect all the necessary customer information for STP via audience insights tools.
+It will empower you to optimize your marketing efforts and create a messaging strategy that drives more sales and revenue.

 Benefits of Market Segmentation: Is It Important in Marketing?